ThomasCalle/Thomas-Express-JS-Note-Taker/README.md

 - I learned direct deployment to Heroku from the intergrated terminals command line interface.

 ### Continued Development:
-1. Complete the bonus - thereby, adding a delete note option.
+1. Creating further options such as bookmarks, pinned notes, and chapters.
-2. Create intergration of this note taker into future projects.
+2. Create intergration of this note taker into future deployed applications
 3. Learn more Express development.

 ## License & Copyright ©